 A tour of the iconic Sydney Opera House is on many visitors’ agendas, however the regular one-hour tour does not visit the backstage areas.
 This is only possible during the two-hour tour, which operates daily at 7 a.m.
 The backstage tour also includes breakfast in the “green room.”

-I can arrange a private surfing lesson with a seven-time world champion in the relaxed beachside suburb of Manly, or—for the ultimate foodie experience—a class with one of the masters of Australian cooking, Peter Gilmore (see “Must-have dishes,” at left).
+Stuart can arrange a private surfing lesson with a seven-time world champion in the relaxed beachside suburb of Manly, or—for the ultimate foodie experience—a class with one of the masters of Australian cooking, Peter Gilmore (see “Dishes to try”).

 For a classic Sydney Harbour view that incorporates both the bridge and the Opera House, it’s hard to beat Mrs Macquaries Point in the Royal Botanic Gardens.
 Go around sunrise for both the best light and fewest crowds.

 Walk across the Sydney Harbour Bridge for some of Sydney’s best Intsa-opportunities.
 The views from the “other” side of the bridge at Bradfield park, or from the Milsons Point Wharf in front of Luna Park, offer panoramic harbor vistas and opportunities for creative angles of the Sydney Opera House, bridge, and city skyline.
 This is a perfect vantage point at any time of day, but especially at sunset and after dark for the city lights.
 The ferry ride back to the city (from Milsons Point Wharf to Darling Harbour or Jeffrey Street to Circular Quay) also offers some stunning photo opportunities.